amitadate/amitadate.github.io/_pages/cv.md

 ## Screenwriting

 Since high school, I have been Screenwriting, I like to write Visually.
 Along the years i have come to the realization that the process of writing the experience that can be seen and heard on the screen leads to a latent understanding of the story itself.
-A screenwriter whom i admire is Aaron Sorkin, The West Wing is one of my favourite tv show of all time.
+A screenwriter whom i admire is Aaron Sorkin, The West Wing is one of my favorite tv show of all time.

 ## Reading